acisops/acis_anomaly_pages/source/hi_lo_anomaly.rst

 * The ``deltaOverclock`` values reported from these FEPs are large and negative for the first three output nodes and large and positive for the fourth output node.

 Both of these symptoms can be observed from one of the PMON pages.
+We should also receive red alert emails from PMON which say "Repeated consecutive overclock values of 0 or 4095" and/or "Repeated consecutive delta-overclocks outside expected range".

 What is the first response?
 ---------------------------